balisujohn/mltests/README.md

-If the Docker session you are starting is a needs graphical windows, you will need the following line:
+If the Docker session you are starting needs graphical windows, you will need the following line:

 ````
 xhost +SI:localuser:root